 DENVER, Colo.
-(KOAA) — The co-owner of a Colorado funeral home where nearly 190 decomposing bodies were found will soon learn the consequences of his federal charges.
+(KOAA) — The co-owner of a Colorado funeral home where nearly 190 decomposing bodies were found in 2023 was sentenced to federal prison Friday.

-He pleaded guilty to one count of conspirarcy to commit wire fraud, with the remaining 14 counts to be dismissed as part of a plea agreement.
+In federal court, Hallfrod pleaded guilty to one count of conspiracy to commit wire fraud, with the remaining 14 counts to be dismissed as part of a plea agreement.

 Prosecutors say he and his wife, Carie, collected more than $130,000 from families for services never provided.
 Jon could face up to 15 years in federal prison, though the judge could impose a longer sentence.